Language switcher

 Although my Dad and I would spend the day toiling under a very hot sun, I loved working in the field with him

-Solovino could sense when Death was lurking about
+Solovino knew when Death was lurking about

 When Death was stalking me, Solovino saved my life twice